lfv89/tmux-calendar/README.md

 Add your next Google Calendar event to the to your TMUX status line.

+IMPORTANT: Only for Linux x86-64 at the moment

 ## Installation

 1) Add to your `.tmux.conf`: